-“A new roof might be on the cards if your roof is older then 25 years, and you are constantly discovering new leaks, interior water stains and damp”, says Warren.
+“A new roof might be on the cards if your roof is older than 25 years, and you are constantly discovering new leaks, interior water stains, and damp”, says Warren.

 5. Beware of Storm Chasers

-After a big storm, it's not uncommon for ‘cowboy’ builders and tradesmen knocking on homeowner’s doors offering a complimentary roof inspection followed by a hard sell and forceful tactics on roofing work required to fix storm damage.
+After a big storm, it's not uncommon for ‘cowboy’ builders and tradesmen to knock on homeowner’s doors offering a complimentary roof inspection followed by a hard sell and forceful tactics on roofing work required to fix storm damage.

 “Always allow yourself time to find the right roofing specialist to get the best service for your money.
-Furthermore, a qualified tradesman will always be able to provide evidence of Public Liability Insurance and references.
+Furthermore, qualified tradespeople will always be able to provide evidence of Public Liability Insurance and references.
 Do not hesitate to ask for this before starting the job.”